 Even if the FDA, the EMA or other regulatory authority approves the marketing of any product candidates that we develop, physicians, healthcare providers, patients or the medical community may not accept or use them.
 Efforts to educate the medical community and third-party payors on the benefits of our product candidates may require significant resources and may not be successful.
-If Keyzilen[®], AM-111 or any other product candidate that we develop does not achieve an adequate level of acceptance, we may not generate significant product revenues or any profits from operations.
-The degree of market acceptance of Keyzilen[®], AM-111 or any of our product candidates that is approved for commercial sale will depend on a variety of factors, including:
+If Keyzilen\, AM-111, AM-125 or any other product candidate that we develop does not achieve an adequate level of acceptance, we may not generate significant product revenues or any profits from operations.
+The degree of market acceptance of Keyzilen\, AM-111, AM-125 or any of our product candidates that is approved for commercial sale will depend on a variety of factors, including:

-- · how clinicians and potential patients perceive our novel products; - · the timing of market introduction;

-- the number and clinical profile of competing products; - · our ability to provide acceptable evidence of safety and efficacy; - the prevalence and severity of any side effects; - relative convenience and ease of administration, particularly as Keyzilen[®] and AM-111 require multiple outpatient procedures to administer the drug; - · cost-effectiveness; - patient diagnostics and screening infrastructure in each market, particularly as Keyzilen® and AM-111 are being developed for the treatment of acute inner ear disorders and are thus dependent on a relatively rapid diagnosis and dosing process; - marketing and distribution support; - availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third-party payors, both public and private; and - · other potential advantages over alternative treatment methods.
+- how clinicians and potential patients perceive our novel products; - · the timing of market introduction; - the number and clinical profile of competing products; - our ability to provide acceptable evidence of safety and efficacy; - the prevalence and severity of any side effects; - relative convenience and ease of administration, particularly as Keyzilen\ and AM-111 have to be administered by an ear, nose, throat physician, and in case of Keyzilen the procedure has to be repeated for a total of three times; - cost-effectiveness; - patient diagnostics and screening infrastructure in each market, particularly as Keyzilen\, AM-111 and AM-125 are being developed for the treatment of acute inner ear disorders and are thus dependent on a relatively rapid diagnosis and dosing process; - marketing and distribution support; - · availability of coverage, reimbursement and adequate payment from health maintenance organizations and other third-party payors, both public and private; and - other potential advantages over alternative treatment methods.